5 Steps to Turn Blog Readers into Customers

 Add visuals

-Loyal readers are the most promising future customers.
-When people trust your opinion enough to come back to your articles time and time again, they are more likely to believe in your product as well.
+Loyal readers represent your most promising future customers.
+When people trust your perspective enough to return regularly, they are far more likely to trust your products as well.

 Provide expert opinion.
-Invite industry specialist for interviews or simply add their quotes to support your thoughts.
+Invite industry specialists for interviews or include their quotes to strengthen your arguments.

 Show yourself.
-Give your written voices human faces by sharing pictures of your team.
+Put faces to your brand by sharing team photos.
 If you think your business is boring, get help from copywriters to change that!

 Gather emails